orderlymeds/hiring/README.md

 - Making work visible
 - Iterating continuously

+## Your peers would describe you as someone who

+- Values transparency and open communication
+- Dependable in meeting your commitments
+- Able to work remotely - self-directed
+- A self-starting problem solver - displays grit
+- A lifelong learner with a growth mindset
+- A positive contributor to company morale
+- Strong opinions loosely held

 ## How we work

 - Ideas and priorities flow from across the company.